 Looking for more easy gluten-free breakfast ideas?
-Oat Flour Pancakes have the taste and texture of fluffy, traditional pancakes, but are made with healthy ingredients and adaptable to different diets, such as gluten-free, dairy-free, or vegan.
+Oat Flour Pancakes have the taste and texture of fluffy, traditional pancakes, but are made with simple ingredients and adaptable to different diets, such as gluten-free, dairy-free, or vegan.
 This oat flour pancake recipe uses an easy trick for a fluffy, tender texture – let the batter rest briefly for the best, fluffy results!

 Easy Oat Flour Pancake Recipe